 The housing market is costly, regardless of whether you buy an existing home or build your own.
 Ultimately, the decision between the two comes down to how much money and time you have.

 Building a house has its perks because everything will be new, and you can customize it to your liking.
-But building a house will likely cost more than buying an existing home.
-And it might take more time to move in while you wait for construction to finish.
+However, building a house may cost more than buying an existing home.
+It all depends on geography, size, and market conditions.

 Learn more: Is it a good time to buy a house?